cgwire/kitsu/docs/faq/README.md

 ![Task Type global page](../img/faq/task_type_global.png)

 You can change :

+the order of the tasks by drag and move them to the wanted position.

 - (1) The name of the task type
-- (2) The priority, meaning the order of the task types
-- (3) For which entity it is used
-- (4) If the artists need to time log their work on this task type
+- (2) If the artists need to time log their work on this task type
-- (5) The color
+- (3) The color

 ![Edit task](../img/faq/edit_task.png)